jcolag/entropy-arbitrage/2023-06-18-universality.md

  * The n<sup>th</sup>-generation immigrant---particularly in the United States---who grew up among predominantly white people, and so doesn't feel accepted among white people, nor do they feel accepted among the racial group that people associate them with.
  * People representing gender and sexual minorities, who worry that they don't feel quite the same way that similarly identifying people on social media feel about certain issues, or that they don't understand the cultural references or share alleged common experiences.

 I assume that any of us could write a dozen more of these, dealing with religion, culture, and more, but you probably already get the point.
-Marginalized people of all sorts often feel a "social [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome)," where they worry that someone will discover that they don't feel like they connect with the mainstream, and also don't seem to fit their marginalized identity.
+Marginalized people of all sorts often feel a "social {% wiki Impostor_syndrome|impostor syndrome|en %}," where they worry that someone will discover that they don't feel like they connect with the mainstream, and also don't seem to fit their marginalized identity.

 And to those readers, or friends of readers, no matter what your identity, I want to let you in on probably the one secret to enjoying life that most people haven't.